 Corporate Bankruptcy: What Every Investor Should Know

 Companies sometimes must file for bankruptcy protection, either to restructure and reemerge debt-free or to wind down operations.
-But what happens to the investors' interests when publicly traded corporations go bankrupt?
-This article focuses on what investors should know about corporate bankruptcy.
-For more information, see Chapter 11 Bankruptcy and Basic Terms for Shareholders and Investors.
+But an investor's interests can be greatly affected when publicly traded corporations go bankrupt.

 What Happens to the Company's Stocks and Bonds?